Move In is an exciting time at Princeton University. Be sure to take a look at these suggestions for planning your move to campus.

 Where to Go

-Check-in is at Baker Rink on Elm Drive.
+Check-in for the Class of 2018 is at Baker Rink on Elm Drive.
 If you arrive by car, enter campus via Faculty Road and follow it to the roundabout.
 Turn on to Elm Drive, where University staff will direct you to parking lots.

 What You Will Receive

-At Baker Rink you will receive your TigerCard University ID, an information packet, a move-in map and a parking hang-tag, which allows you to drive up campus and park near your Residential College for two hours.
+At Baker Rink you will receive your TigerCard University ID, an information packet, a move-in map and a parking hang-tag, which allows you to drive up campus and park near your Residential College for one hour.

 From Baker Rink, follow your move-in map and campus signs to find your Residential College.
 Staff will be available to assist you.